-The Company does not tolerate bribery or corruption.
 The Company is committed to compliance with all relevant laws, rules, and regulations designed to combat bribery and corruption, including, but not limited to, the UK Bribery Act of 2010 and the U.S. Foreign Corrupt Practices Act of 1977.
 The Company will not enter into a business relationship or engage in an activity if it knows or has reasonable grounds to suspect that a business relationship or activity is connected with or facilitates bribery or corruption.
 It is the responsibility of each Covered Person to comply with applicable anti-bribery and corruption laws.
+The Global Anti-Bribery and Corruption Policy Statement is available here.
 Covered Persons are required to report any suspicions of bribery or corruption to the Compliance Officer or, as appropriate, to the Committee or the Board, or in accordance with the Company's Whistleblower Policy.